delmic/odemis/doc/develop/microscope.rst

    ("rx", "ry", and "rz")
  * focus: Changes the lens distance to the sample.
 Must have "z" axis.
  * ebeam-focus: Changes the focus of the e-beam.
 Must have "z" axis.
+ * chamber: manages the pressure and/or sample loading.
+   It must have a "pressure" axis.
  * mirror: To move the mirror of the SPARC, can have four axes: x, y, rz (yaw), ry (pitch)
  * align: alignment actuator for the SECOM and DELPHI microscopes.
    For the SECOM, it must have two axes: "a" and "b".